-1. Speak with the teacher to resolve the issue; if unresolved:

-2. Speak with the principal; if unresolved:

-3. If the issue involves a certified teacher, submit detailed information to the Assistant Superintendent,

-Adelina Giannetti, in writing or via email agiannetti@pemb.org.
-If the issue involves any other staff member, submit detailed information to the Director of Human Resources, Jannett Pacheco, in writing or via email to jpacheco@pemb.org; if unresolved:

-4. Submit written concern to the Office of the Superintendent; if unresolved:

-5. Submit written concern to the Business Administrator to be forwarded to the School Board.
+- 1. Speak with the teacher to resolve the issue; if unresolved: - 2.
+Speak with the curriculum supervisor, assistant principal; if unresolved: - 3.
+Speak with the principal; if unresolved: - 4.
+If the issue involves a staff member, submit detailed information to the Assistant Superintendent in writing or via email; if unresolved: - 5.
+Submit written concern to the Office of the Superintendent; if unresolved: - 6.
+Submit written concern to the Business Administrator to be forwarded to the School Board.

 Guardians may call the County Superintendent's Office, the Police Department, or the Office of Institutional Abuse, if applicable.
 Guardians will be sent a letter relating the action taken at each level and what avenues of recourse are available.
 Be aware, most personnel files are confidential.
 Guardians may file an Open Public Records Act request with the Business Administrator, and the district's solicitor will determine what information may be provided.
 Please note that the New Jersey Anti-Bullying law applies only to actions between students, not adults and students.